book i

 Elan knew.
 She sensed that Vahldan of the Amalus had become more than capable of leading her people to the catastrophe that Urrinan required of its Bringer.

-book three - coming soon
+book iii - coming soon

 Destiny’s Doom